Hussein Yazdanpanah: Political positions

 Yazdanpanah strives for an independent 'Greater Kurdistan' and not merely autonomy.
 He is also vocal in his critique of the disunity among Kurdish parties, saying, “The tragedy is that throughout history we have been divided among ourselves".

+Joseph Stalin lookalike

+He has been compared to Joseph Stalin, giving him the nickname “Kurdish Stalin”.
+Russian internet users particularly have taken an interest in Yazdanpanah due to this.
+A Russian meme spread online that with a commander that looks like this the Kurds will not only conquer Mosul, but also Berlin.